kmichali/2018-02-12-Imperial/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "51.498800,-0.174877"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
 humandate: "Feb 12-13, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "10:00 am - 17:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "10:00 - 17:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-02-12      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-02-13        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Amit Mandal, Lucy Whalley, Éamonn Murray, Juan Eiros Zamora"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["TBA"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["fixme@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["k.michalickova@imperial.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---